bpcvdhelm/Kubespray-4RPI4/README.md

   - You can login to node1, go to the kubespray directory and tail -f the log named _install-YYMMDD-HH:MM.log that's there being created,
 - sh 03-kubernetes-dashboard.sh
   - Install the kubernetes dashboard.
 I use the official instead of the Kubespray one.
 Somehow the official worked better for me.
 Fetch the displayed token at the end of the install.
 You need it for accessing the dashboard.
 - Check the Kubernetes dashboard on https://node1.local:30001.
 When Chrome complains on the certificates just type thisisunsafe.
+Use the token to login.
   - Select all namespaces to see some action.
 - sh 04-elastic.sh
   - This will install the elastic operator responsible for implementing Elasticsearch clusters and Kibana's.